labex-labs/open-source-labs/python/python-mastery/lab-ex5-1-definitional-aspects-of-functions/en/step3.md

 First item using backward compatible function: {'name': 'AA', 'shares': 100, 'price': 32.2}
 ```

-This confirms that our functions now work with different types of input sources while maintaining backward compatibility.
+This output confirms that our functions now work with different types of input sources while maintaining backward compatibility.
 The refactored functions can process data from:

 - Regular files opened with `open()`
 - Compressed files opened with `gzip.open()`